Ant01n3/AntApplet/README.md

 A very simple program that tries to demonstrate how ants find the shortest path between a nest and one (or more) food sources.

 The program uses [Scala](http://www.scala-lang.org/) and the [actor model](http://en.wikipedia.org/wiki/Actor_model) to represent the ants.
 It uses [GraphStream](http://graphstream-project.org/) to represent an environment actor (a graph representing the possible paths for the ants).
-Then each ant is an actor that takes decision each time it encounters an intersection based on informations stored on the edges.
+Then each ant is an actor that takes orientation decisions each time it encounters an intersection based on informations stored on the edges.
 Ants use a model inspired by the works of Jean-Louis Deneubourg and Marco Dorigo.

 Installation and use
 --------------------